-Nobody seems to have blamed Æthelred (who was 10, remember) for the murder, though it was done in his house, by his advisors, and the body was left in his yard, so a few noble eyebrows did arch when Æthelred was crowned king (at 10, please remember) shortly after the gruesome homicide, and Edward became known as Edward the Martyr.
+Nobody seems to have blamed Aethelred, now 10 years old, for the murder, even though it was done in his house by his advisors and the body was buried unceremoniously in his yard.
+Still, a few noble eyebrows did arch when Aethelred was crowned king shortly after the gruesome homicide, and Edward became known as Edward the Martyr.

 Making things worse, England under the adolescent king was going through an awkward phase of its own.
 Fractious nobles spent most of their time shoving each other around and building fortified houses to stage raids out of.